sim7234/Portfolio/README.md

 ### Overview

-A 2D top down shooter with lots of perks and chaos, this is my personal side project where i experimented with a custom perk creation system that allows for easy creation of perks with lots of customizablity with the help of scriptable objects.
+A 2D top down shooter with lots of perks and chaos, this is my personal side project where i experimented with a custom perk creation system that allows for easy creation of perks with lots of customizability with the help of scriptable objects.

 <table>
   <tr>